 Food, drinks and such

-As for music, I am getting more and more into sub-genres of Black Metal.
-I was always a Black Metal person, but now I'm pretty hooked on Folkish Black Metal or Depressive Black Metal.
+Like in the previous years, I am getting more and more into sub-genres of Black Metal.
+I was always a Black Metal person, but now I'm pretty hooked on Depressive Black Metal and Raw Black Metal.
 It's a kind of music I don't get tired of.

 If you know me, you know that I am a huge music fan, and I can't conceive my life without music.
 I'd say I listen to music to most of the time I'm awake.
 I also go to one or two concerts per week.
 I like to contribute to the concert-goers scene by submitting the setlists of the concerts I attend to Setlist.fm.